klebgenomics/KleborateR/README.md

 data <- get_cluster_membership_from_distmat(readr::read_csv("pathogenwatch_kleborate.csv"), read_snp_diff("pathogenwatch_snp_dist.csv"))
 ```

-The data can have additional columns of metadata for performing adjusted counts such as "Country", "Site" and "Cluster".
+The data can have additional columns of metadata for performing adjusted counts such as "Country", "Site" and "Year".
 You can name them however you wish, but you MUST declare your cluster adjustment and epidemiological columns in the
 downstream functions.